-You will qualify for regular admission as a first-time freshman if you:
+Generally, applicants will qualify for regular admission as a first-time freshman if they:

-- 1. Are a high school graduate, and - Have a qualifiable eligibility index (see section on Eligibility Index), and - Have completed with grades of C or better each of the courses in the comprehensive pattern of college preparatory subject requirements (see "Subject Requirements").
+- 1. Are a high school graduate, and - 2.
+Have a qualifiable eligibility index (see section on Eligibility Index), and - 3.
+Have completed with grades of C or better each of the courses in the comprehensive pattern of college preparatory subject requirements (see "Subject Requirements").